 Research funding - Each year, we provide more than £250,000 in funding to community, university and hospital-based researchers, as well as offering advice and support on developing practice-based research.

-Topic Updates - Save yourself time by getting the latest research, news and resources in a particular area of interest direct to your email inbox every two months.
+Topic Updates - Save yourself time by getting the latest research, news and resources in a particular area of interest direct to your email inbox every three months.

 Using evidence in practice - These handy information sheets set out a summary of evidence on a range of topics, so our members know that there is a solid foundation behind their recommendations to patients.